 About Terri Pearsons

 George Pearsons asked me to marry him on December 31, 1976.
 That day we dreamed of all the things we would do together for the Lord: television, radio, publications!
 With my arms lovingly around him I announced, “The only thing I will never do is be a pastor’s wife.”
 Yeah, right!
 In the last part of 1992 I began to have a desire to pastor which rapidly grew into a near obsession.
-George was reluctant to talk about it, even though he knew 26 years before that he was called to pastor – and for some reason decided not to bring it up.
-But it became clear to us both that this was indeed the Lord’s plan for us, our family and the church.
+George was reluctant to talk about it, even though he knew 26 years before that he was called to pastor (and for some reason decided not to bring it up).
+It became clear to us both that pastoring was indeed the Lord’s plan for us, our family and the church.
 We stepped into the pulpit as pastors of Eagle Mountain International Church January 3, 1993.
 That sure taught me to never say “never” to the Lord!

 Then, in January 2017, Pastor George and I received a mandate from Brother Copeland to serve as the Executive Leaders of Kenneth Copeland Ministries (KCM).
 We are active with the daily operations of KCM and EMIC, seeing the Revival Capital of the World grow.
 I serve as Chief of Staff, alongside Pastor George, the ministry’s Chief Executive Officer.